-Bridging finance is a kind of commercial property finance which is used by companies and sole traders to quickly fund the purchase of a property.
+Bridging finance is a type of commercial property finance which is used by companies and sole traders to quickly fund the purchase of a property.
 Traditional commercial mortgages can take months to arrange.
 Bridging finance companies can lend money much faster.
 The loan will usually be secured against a charge of the property you are purchasing.

 How much can I borrow?